Zylenxx/ReaJS/README.md

 ____
 #### ZYLSYNTH
-This is a FM synth meant to be interfaced with a frontent UI.
+This is a FM synth meant to be interfaced with a frontend UI.
 Its purpose is similar to sytrus' FM/PM methods and can use a 4x4 matrix to set up algorythms of various types.
 Currently only I/O is supported.